kscrudders/IT_SCAP/README.md

 See the [open issues](https://github.com/kscrudders/IT_SCAP/issues) for a full list of proposed features (and known issues).

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- CONTRIBUTING -->

-Contributing
+Contributing: </p>
 Contributions make this script more robust and easier to use.
 If you have suggestions:

-Fork the Project
+* Fork the Project
-Create your Feature Branch (git checkout -b feature/YourFeature) Commit your Changes (git commit -m 'Added an awesome feature') Push to the Branch (git push origin feature/YourFeature) Open a Pull Request
+* Create your Feature Branch (git checkout -b feature/YourFeature)
+* Commit your Changes (git commit -m 'Added an awesome feature')
+* Push to the Branch (git push origin feature/YourFeature)
+* Open a Pull Request

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- LICENSE -->

-License
+License: </p>
-This project is distributed under GNU Genereal Public License.
+This project is distributed under GNU Genereal Public License. </p>
 See LICENSE.txt for details.

 <p align="right">(<a href="#readme-top">back to top</a>)</p> <!-- CONTACT -->
-Contact
+Contact </p>
 Kevin Scrudders – kscrudders@gmail.com

 Project Link: https://github.com/kscrudders/IT_SCAP